gianbiazon/Programming-Assignment-4/README.md

 Analysis:

+The code can be effective by using the syntax ".loc[]" in Pandas, it is used for finding rows depending on conditions provided.
+Conditions like verifying the hometown or comparing grades are placed within ".loc[]", and the "&" operator is used to string together two or more conditions simultaneously.
+Following filtering, a list of the column names to display only the required information such as the name of the student, gender, track, and grades.
+The ".mean(axis=1)" function is significant as it calculates the mean of each student's grade across various subjects, which can then be utilized for additional filtering.
+These syntaxes are necessary as they make the code efficient in choosing the appropriate rows, calculating new values, and displaying the output in a neat way.

 Problem #2 - Create a visualization that shows how the different features contributes to average grade.
 Does chosen track in college, gender, or hometown contributes to a higher average score?